 If you are double-majoring, you may choose the major in which you plan to complete your Honors requirements.
 On your application to the IMJR Program please indicate in which major you will fulfill your honors requirements and indicate with an “H” which courses in your plan will likely meet Honors Scholar requirements.
 If you are planning to fulfill honors requirements in your other major, please indicate on your double-major worksheet which courses will be honors courses.

-An Honors thesis project must be a minimum of six credits: typically, three credits of independent study (thesis research) in the Fall semester of your senior year and three credits of UNIV 4697W Senior Thesis in the Spring semester.
+An Honors thesis project must be a minimum of six credits: typically, three credits of independent study (thesis research; must be converted to Honors) in the Fall semester of your senior year and three credits of UNIV 4697W Senior Thesis in the Spring semester.
 You should identify a thesis topic and a faculty supervisor no later than the second semester of your junior year.
 If you are in the sciences and are involved in laboratory research, you will probably begin your research even earlier.

 Prepare a thesis proposal and submit it to the Individualized Major Program the semester before you begin your project.
 This is typically the Spring semester of your junior year.
 The proposal will help you to define the scope of your research, but it is not a definitive document.
 You will refine your topic as you do your research and discuss it with your thesis supervisor.
 The final result of the project may differ somewhat from your vision in the proposal.